kristianmandrup/authorize-mw/README.md

 used with a middleware runner (see *middleware* project).
 The authorizer should be used to authorize a user to access and perform a given action on a data object of some kind.

+## Authorize-Mw

+The AuthorizeMw is the middleware component that can be used with a runner and middleware (see my *middleware* project).
+It is a subclass of ModelMw (se *model-mw* project).

+The `middleware_test.js` shows how to use it.
+See the other projects for more documentation on how to use this middleware.

+You can create your own runner implementations to run multiple Mw-components asynchronously fx via `async` or using promises (fx via `Q` or `RSVP`).

 ## Normalize

 The `normalize` module, contains a function that is used to normalize such things as rule actions and rule subjects.